DynomiteDB/DynomiteDB.github.io/src/content/docs/dynomite/v0.5.6/400-topology.md

 The cluster is comprised of a single DC which contains three racks and each rack contains three servers.
 Each server contains a node (a `dynomite` instance) and a backend (a `redis-server` instance).

-A cluster with a two DCs that contains three racks per DC and 3 servers per rack is a robust, production ready topology that is resilient against server, rack and DC failure.
+A cluster with a two DCs that contains three racks per DC and three servers per rack is a robust, production ready topology that is resilient against server, rack and DC failure.

 The following are the names of the various topology elements (indentation indicates the topology hierarchy):